chainguard-dev/edu/content/chainguard/chainguard-images/reference/kubernetes-csi-external-provisioner/image_specs.md

 images: []
 menu:
   docs:
-    parent: "kubernetes-csi-external-provisioner"
+    parent: "Kubernetes-csi-external-provisioner"
 weight: 550
 toc: true
 ---

-This page shows detailed information about all available variants of the Chainguard **kubernetes-csi-external-provisioner** Image.
+This page shows detailed information about all available variants of the Chainguard **Kubernetes-csi-external-provisioner** Image.

 ## Variants Compared
 The **kubernetes-csi-external-provisioner** Chainguard Image currently has 2 public variants: